 - When communicating results, to ensure that their implications are clear to the recipient, and to explain the limitations of the psychometric instruments in any report

-- To use their best efforts to see that the respondent receives adequate information about the theory on which the test or scales are based and appropriate feedback on his or her results, particularly when the information is being used for development purposes Never to contravene copyright law by photocopying, computerising or adapting any part of a test or indicator, proprietary scoring system or its profile form
+- To use their best efforts to see that the respondent receives adequate information about the theory on which the assessments or scales are based and appropriate feedback on his or her results, particularly when the information is being used for development purposes Never to contravene copyright law by photocopying, computerising or adapting any part of a assessments or indicator, proprietary scoring system or its profile form

 - To take corrective action where bad practice or breach of copyright or infringement of trade mark is evident in their organisation